 Causes of Penile Cancer

 The cause of cancer of the penis may be long-standing irritation, usually under the foreskin.
-Other risk factors include having a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more (particularly with human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more and HIV/AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more ), balanitis Inflammation of the Penis The foreskin of the penis and the glans penis (the cone-shaped end of the penis) can be inflamed.
-Balanitis is inflammation of the glans penis.
-Posthitis is inflammation of the foreskin.
-Balanoposthitis... read more , being uncircumcised, having poor hygiene, and using tobacco.
+Other risk factors include having a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more (particularly with human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more and HIV/AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more ), balanitis Inflammation of the Penis The foreskin of the penis and the glans penis (the cone-shaped end of the penis) can be inflamed.
+Balanitis, which is inflammation of the glans penis, most commonly occurs when hygiene is poor... read more , being uncircumcised, having poor hygiene, and using tobacco.
 Squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
 Thick, scaly growths appear on the skin and do not heal.
 To diagnose the cancer, doctors do a biopsy.
 Treatment... read more occurs most commonly.
 Early forms of cancer that are less common include Bowen disease Bowen Disease Bowen disease is an early form of squamous cell carcinoma that is confined to the outer layer of the skin (epidermis) and has not yet invaded the deeper layers.
 Bowen disease most commonly occurs... read more , extramammary Paget disease Paget Disease of the Nipple Paget disease of the nipple is a type of breast cancer that originates in milk ducts under the nipple but first appears on the skin.
 The term Paget disease also refers to an unrelated... read more , and erythroplasia of Queyrat.

 Symptoms of Penile Cancer